 The amounts given are for four servings.
 You can easily scale up this recipe to feed a crowd!

-- 2 to 3 large white nectarines (3/4 pound to a pound), cut into edible sized chunks, pit and stem removed
+2 to 3 large white nectarines, (3/4 to 1 pound), cut into edible-sized chunks, pit and stem removed

-- About 8 to 10 fresh strawberries, stems removed, quartered
+8 to 10 large fresh strawberries, stems removed, quartered

 Gently toss the chopped nectarines and strawberries together in a medium bowl with the honey and lemon juice.
 Let sit for 15-20 minutes, so that the fruit has a chance to macerate.